camunda/camunda-docs/docs/components/best-practices/architecture/deciding-about-your-stack.md

 ## Polyglot stacks

-You can develop process solutions as decribed with Java above also in any other programming language.
+You can develop process solutions as described with Java above also in any other programming language.
 Simply use the [existing language clients / SDKs](../../../apis-clients/working-with-apis-clients.md) for doing this.

 <!--
 ## The JavaScript greenfield stack